captn3m0/captn3m0.github.com/homeopathy/index.md

 - Why invest in homeopathy?
 - Shouldn't the investors do some due diligence?
 - Why is the government still reluctant to derecognize Homeopathy
-- Why does the government spend $25M every year under AYUSH's homeopathy section without any checks?
+- Why does the government spend (at least) [$18.5M every year](http://indiabudget.nic.in/ub2014-15/eb/sbe48.pdf) under AYUSH's homeopathy section without any checks?
 - Why is homepathy still being taught in India?
 - What can we do to improve the present state?

+Lots of countries in the world (most recently UK) is having a public discourse on the topic of homeopathy being legal.
+We need to start a discussion on the topic and figure out some answers.

 ## Bounty Guidelines